Text last updated 13 December 2017

 A dislike of “the scene” and being ghettoised – cultural changes in the gay community;

-Widespread use of the internet to find and meet people;
+Widespread use of the internet and phone apps to find and meet people;

 Levels of crime in the gay area discouraging trade.